EttusResearch/uhd/host/docs/usrp2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Monitor the serial output
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Read the serial port to get debug verbose from the embedded microcontroller.
+Read the serial port to get debug verbose output from the embedded microcontroller.
 The microcontroller prints useful information about IP addresses, MAC addresses, control packets, fast-path settings, and bootloading.
 Use a standard USB to 3.3v-level serial converter at 230400 baud.